-HPV infection being very common but cervical cancer being relatively uncommon suggests that only a tiny proportion of women are vulnerable to cervical cancer after an HPV infection.
+HPV infection is very common but cervical cancer being relatively uncommon suggests that only a tiny proportion of women are vulnerable to cervical cancer after an HPV infection.

 The additional risk factors that affect a woman's chance of contracting cervical cancer include:

-Smoking – Women who smoke are most likely to develop cervical cancer than those who do not smoke; this may be because of the harmful effects of chemicals found in tobacco on the cells of the cervix
+Women who smoke are more likely to develop cervical cancer than those who do not smoke; this may be because of the harmful effects of chemicals found in tobacco on the cells of the cervix.

 Women with weakened immune systems.

 Women taking the oral contraceptive pill for more than five years.

 Women have more than five children or have them at an early age (under 17 years old).

 Mothers taking the hormonal drug Diethylstilbestrol (DES) while pregnant.